Understanding the foreclosure process in MARYLAND (MD) is an important part of navigating your own home foreclosure.

-Connect with us by calling 240-776-2887 or through our contact page to have us walk you through the specific foreclosure process here locally in Capitol Heights.
+Connect with us by calling 240-776-2887 or through our contact page to have us walk you through the specific foreclosure process here locally in Waldorf MD.

 In either scenario, foreclosure typically doesn’t go to court until 3-6 months of missed payments have elapsed.
 Usually (but not always), a lender will send out many notices that you are in arrears – overdue or behind in your payment.

 - Your mortgage lender must file suit in the court system.